Partap Sharma: Days of the Turban

 Sharma's novel Days of the Turban (1986) presents a picture of Indian Society from the inside.
 It shows a country in transition, where old values are under attack from new ideas but where, in the end, the traditions and ways of life still have their place.

 It tells the story of Balbir, the youngest member of a wealthy Punjabi family, the descendant of a great Brahmin warrior dynasty.
 In the Punjab the family counts for everything.
 Over-educated and bored with life in a Punjabi village, Balbir wants only to escape, to get away from the demands of ever-present family.
 Most of all he would like to follow his glamorous elder brother Raskaan, who has escaped to Europe and become westernised and rich, a businessman in Berlin.

 Searching for adventure and trying to raise the money to finance his escape, Balbir becomes entangled with local gunrunners.
 Venturing into the golden Temple at Amritsar with a message for the Sikh extremists who have fortified it, he is held hostage to ensure that his cousin Satyavan will provide the arms the movement needs.

-The book provides an insight into the mind of extremists.
-It shows how extremism builds on fear and then has to reach further into terrorism, not necessarily to further its aim, but for its leadership to keep ahead of its supporters and rivals.
-The descent from revolutionary to terrorist can be jagged and rapid.